Road Safety Manual

 Additional good solutions and best practice examples can be found in the PIARC’s Report (PIARC, 2012b) “Human Factors in Road Design.
 Review of Design Standards in nine Countries”.

 Traffic control devices need to be placed to clearly indicate necessary action.
 Failures in placement and changing messaging can create failures in selection and ultimately lead to emergency maneuvers taking place leading to a higher potential for crashes.
 The following images provide an example of such failure.
-First of signs shown in Figure 8.15 indicate city center and Seattle in the the same direction and lane.
+First of signs shown in Figure 8.15 indicate city center and Seattle in the same direction and lane.

 Figure 8.15 Deficiencies in traffic control devices example: First set of directional signs (Source: John Campbell, Washington State, USA)

 The second set of signs shown in Figure 16 are located 600 feet after the first signs and provide a different message.
-The second set of signs provide no mention of City Center or Beaverton, placing additonal workload demands on drivers and additional processing time.
+The second set of signs provide no mention of City Center or Beaverton, placing additional workload demands on drivers and additional processing time.
 Furthermore, the Bridge obstructs the view of upcoming interchanges and horizontal curvature, and the location lacks symmetry and the offset visual opening may lead the driver to the left.

 Figure 8.16 - Deficiencies in traffic control devices example: Second set of directional signs (Source: John Campbell, Washington, USA)